o2r-project/api/docs/shipment.md

 ```

 !!! note
-    Returned deposition URLs from Zenodo as well as Eudat b2share (records) will only be functional after publishing.
+    Returned deposition URLs from Zenodo as well as Eudat b2share (records) are only functional after publishing.

 ## Create a new shipment